 implement unique cultivation touchpoints and inspiring events

 designed to instill pride in alumni, parents, and friends of

 - Conduct 8-10 meaningful visits per month for the purpose of

 strategy reports for each prospect.

-- Develop gift solicitation proposals and provide proper
+- Develop personal engagement plans, gift solicitation proposals

 - Actively participate in the identification and solicitation of

 - Be informed about relevant tax laws, gift planning concepts,

 and be able to initiate and move forward with gift planning